Interval Garside Structures for the Complex Braid Groups B(e,e,n)

 \subsection{Garside monoids and groups}

-In his PhD thesis, defended in 1965 \cite{GarsideThesis}, and in the article that followed \cite{GarsideArt}, Garside solved the Conjugacy Problem for the classical braid group $B_n$ by introducing a submonoid $B_{n}^{+}$ of $B_n$ and an element $\Delta_n$ of $B_{n}^{+}$ that he called fundamental, and then showing that there exists a normal form for every element in $B_n$.
-In the beginning of the 1970's, it was realized by Brieskorn and Saito \cite{GarsideBrieskornSaito} and Deligne \cite{GarsideDeligne} that Garside's results extend to all Artin-Tits groups.
-At the end of the 1990's, after listing the abstract properties of $B_n^{+}$ and the fundamental element $\Delta_n$, Dehornoy and Paris \cite{GarsideDehornoyParis} defined the notion of Gaussian groups and Garside groups which leads, in ``a natural, but slowly emerging program'' as stated in \cite{Garside}, to Garside theory.
-For a complete study about Garside structures that is still far from complete, we refer the reader to \cite{Garside}.\\
+In his PhD thesis, defended in 1965 \cite{GarsideThesis}, and in the article that followed \cite{GarsideArt}, Garside solved the Conjugacy Problem for the braid group $B_n$ by introducing a submonoid $B_{n}^{+}$ of $B_n$ and an element $\Delta_n$ of $B_{n}^{+}$ that he called fundamental, and then showing that there exists a normal form for every element in $B_n$.
+In the beginning of the 1970's, it was realized by Brieskorn and Saito \cite{GarsideBrieskornSaito} and Deligne \cite{GarsideDeligne} that Garside's results extend to all finite-type Artin-Tits groups.
+At the end of the 1990's, after listing the abstract properties of $B_n^{+}$ and the fundamental element $\Delta_n$, Dehornoy and Paris \cite{GarsideDehornoyParis} defined the notion of Gaussian groups and Garside groups which leads, in ``a natural, but slowly emerging program'' as stated in \cite{GarsideBookPatrick}, to Garside theory.
+For a detailed study about Garside structures, we refer the reader to \cite{GarsideBookPatrick}.\\

-We start by defining Garside monoids and groups.
 Let $M$ be a monoid.
-Under some assumptions about $M$, more precisely the assumptions 1 and 2 of Definition \ref{DefGarsideMonoid}, one can define a partial order relation on $M$ as follows.
+Under some assumptions about $M$, more precisely the assumptions 1 and 2 of Definition \ref{DefGarsideMonoid} below, one can define a partial order relation on $M$ as follows.